GovTechSG/techpass-user-docs/docs/edit-profile.md

 You need the following to edit your TechPass profile via the TechPass Portal:

-- Active TechPass account.
+- An active TechPass account.
-- Non-SE GSIB device.
+- A non-SE GSIB device.

 ### To edit your TechPass profile